Fong Sai-yuk II: American version

 The DVD release published by Dimension is dubbed in English and contains different music cues compared to the original Hong Kong Universe version.
 The Hong Kong prints come in different releases such as Universe Old version DVD (embedded subtitles), Universe Remastered DVD (optional subs), Universe VCD (embedded subtitles, based on the old release), and the Tai Seng VHS (also based on the old release).
-The American version, released as The Legend II, cuts out a scene where Lee Kwok-Bong is naked while leaving the rest of the film intact.
+The American version, released as The Legend II, cuts out a scene where Corey Yuen is naked while leaving the rest of the film intact.
 The remastered Universe DVD maintains a red tint throughout the entire film except in night scenes.

 Taiwanese version

-The Taiwanese version, released as Gongfu Huangdi 2 (功夫皇帝2; Kungfu Emperor 2) and dubbed in Mandarin, is distributed by Scholar/Taiwan and runs longer than all other versions.
+The Taiwanese version, released as Kungfu Emperor 2 and dubbed in Mandarin, is distributed by Scholar/Taiwan and runs longer than all other versions, including some scenes that were cut out from other releases.
 The opening sequence of the film shows a white screen with red Chinese credits.
 The Hong Kong version has English credits while the Taiwanese version does not.
-The following are some scenes that have been omitted in all other versions:
+The Taiwanese version includes some scenes that were omitted in other versions.